fengyanshi/fengyanshi.github.io/sed_equation_cohesive.rst

 **Summary of Input Parameters**

 1) :math:`k`: diffusion coefficient, k_coh (default 10E-6).
-Different from the non-cohesive sidement transport, this parameter needs to be specified by users.
+Different from the non-cohesive sediment transport, this parameter needs to be specified by users.

 2) :math:`\tau_{cr}`: critical shear stress for erosion, Tau_cr_coh (default 0.001)